 |Teachable||✅||❌||✅||Free, $39/month (Pro)|

 Conclusion: The Best Membership Plugin for WordPress

-While the above plugins only represents a small sample of the many membership tools out there for WordPress, they should be enough for most user’s needs.
-Unfortunately there is no one size fits all best WordPress membership plugin, as while the above are all well rounded products, they have their own strengths and weakness, not to mention price tags.
+While the above plugins only represent a small sample of the many membership tools out there for WordPress, they should be enough for most users’ needs.
+Unfortunately, there is no one-size-fits-all best WordPress membership plugin, as while the above are all well-rounded products, they have their own strengths and weakness, not to mention price tags.

 Before making a choice, it’s a good idea to be clear on exactly how you plan to manage your members’ area and what features you will need, such as content dripping, course delivery, recurring payments, ease of use, custom landing pages, or pay per view access.
 Once you know your requirements, making a decision will be much easier.

 If you’re specifically looking to create a membership site to offer online courses, you might want to start with LearnDash or Teachable.
 Or, MemberPress and WishList Member both now offer dedicated course add-ons, though neither is as powerful as a dedicated tool like LearnDash or Teachable.